ros2-gbp/novatel_gps_driver-release/README.md

             - This will be set as the period for `GPGGA`, `GPRMC`, `GPGSA`, `BESTPOS`, and `BESTVEL` logs.
             - Default: `0.05` (20 Hz)
+        - `expected_rate`: Expected publish rate of GPS messages.
+            - If time between GPS message stamps is greater than 1.5 times the excepted publish rate, diagnostic warning is published.
+            - Default: Based on `polling_period` parameter: `20.0` (20Hz)
         - `publish_clocksteering`: `true` to publish novatel_gps_msgs/ClockSteering messages.
             - Default: `false`
         - `publish_diagnostics`: `true` to publish node diagnostics.